Students take part in unique internship program with PA Department of Corrections

 “A member of our Council of Trustees and an ardent supporter of all things BU, Secretary Wetzel continues to be a strong advocate for our students and their success,” said BU President Bashar Hanna.
 “The internship program he has developed and championed provides our students practical experience that places them in a position of strength as they build their resumes and prepare for successful careers before earning their Bloomsburg degrees."

-For Butcher, the experience was eye-opening.
+For Butcher, a digital forensics and cybersecurity major, the experience was eye-opening.

 “This internship has been a great experience for me,” said the rising senior from Thorndale, Pa.
 “Throughout this internship, I have met and made connections with so many people.
 I have also been shown that there are many aspects in the corrections field; whatever your field of study is, there is space for you in the DOC.”